lurchmath/nine-to-five/plan.md

 # What should I be able to do?

- * Add support for global `onmessage` field in worker.
  * If the worker script calls `postMessage(data[,transfer])` then a `message` event should occur on the outer Worker object with `event.data` a structural copy of the given data; ignore the `transfer` parameter.
 This will require